solo-io/wasm/docs/content/tutorial_code/build_tutorials/building_assemblyscript_filters.md

 | `package-lock.json`        | Locked npm modules.  |
 | `runtime-config.json`      | Config stored with the filter image used to load the filter at runtime. |

-Open `assembly/index.ts` project in your favorite text editor.
+Open `assembly/index.ts` in your favorite text editor.
 The source code is AssemblyScript and we'll make some changes to customize our new filter.

 Navigate to the `onResponseHeaders` method defined near the top of the file.
 Let's add a new header that we can use to verify our module was executed correctly (later down in the tutorial).
 Let's add a new response header `hello: world!`: